MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 # Configure user access to Dynamics 365 Fraud Protection

 After signing up for Dynamics 365 Fraud Protection, its services are configured within your Azure tenant.
-When this process completes, you can log in to your tenant with your Azure Active Directory (Azure AD) credentials to access the Dynamics 365 Fraud Protection portal.
+When this process completes, you can log in to your tenant with your Azure Active Directory (Azure AD) credentials to access Dynamics 365 Fraud Protection.

+>[!IMPORTANT]
+>For Dynamics 365 Fraud Protection Public Preview, the product supports comprehensive access rights for all users.
+Updates to managing users, groups, and role assignments is forthcoming.

 ## To configure user access via the Azure portal